 So, if you access public Wi-Fi with any degree of regularity, a good VPN is a worthwhile investment.
 If you’re completely cash-strapped, you may want to consider using a free VPN.
 These generally don’t offer the same level of protection as their subscription-based contemporaries, but they’re better than nothing.

 Limit what you share on social media

 With Twitter, Facebook, and Instagram becoming staples of most people’s daily lives, we’re truly living in the age of social media.
 While popular social platforms can be great places to make new friends and connect with your crew, it’s important to be mindful of oversharing.
-Revealing too much about yourself, your location, or place of employment can make you a target for information thieves and online predators.
+Revealing too much about yourself, your location, or your place of employment can make you a target for information thieves and online predators.

-With this in mind, put genuine thought into every post you share and consider potential ramifications before deciding to post something.
+With this in mind, put genuine thought into every post you share.
+And consider potential ramifications before deciding to post something.
 For added security, you may also want to consider making your various accounts private.

 With data theft at all-time highs, getting serious about cybersecurity is in everyone’s best interest.
 Even if you think you’re taking all the right precautions, there’s a good chance a few important details have been overlooked.

 However, while having your personal info compromised can be downright disastrous, nipping this problem in the bud can be relatively easy – provided, of course, you’re armed with the right tools.
 If thwarting data theft efforts is among your foremost priorities, the measures discussed above are sure to come in handy.